PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Plane of existence?" asked the Duke, wrinkling his face in confusion.

 "Sorry, sorry, don't mean to trouble you with technical terms.
-The thing is, If I can harness this source, tap into the very essence, why I would be the most powerful and accomplished Mage in the history of the world."
+The thing is, If I can harness this source, tap into and control the very essence, why I would be the most powerful and accomplished Mage in the history of the world."

 "Prize for that is there?"